 Previously Director of Circular Economy and Director of Chemicals at the WBCSD.
 More than 20 years' experience in sustainability: including working alongside UN agencies.
+NGOs and alliances.

 Responsibility for our sustainability strategy spans our board of directors, executive committee, executives and professional employees; and is integrated into our incentive plans.